 If you specify the protocol and port information in the Local Protocol/Port field, then the router encapsulates only the packets matching the settings.

-For optimal setup, we recommend to follow instructions on the web page: https://wiki.strongswan.org/projects/strongswan/wiki/SecurityRecommendations.
+For optimal an secure setup, we recommend to follow instructions on the Security Recommendations strongSwan web page.